solarwinds/terraform-provider-swo/docs/resources/website.md

 Required:

 - `platforms` (List of String) The Website availability monitoring platform options.
+Valid values are [AWS, AZURE, GOOGLE_CLOUD].
 - `test_from_all` (Boolean) Test from all platforms?